Benchmarks for J2K decoders on CPU and GPU

 Superior performance of JPEG 2000 decoding at batch mode

 For batch mode we've carried out performance measurements for JPEG 2000 decoding exactly with the same parameters as we used at single image mode.
-In the tables below, one can find averaged results for the best series of measurements (each lasting 10 seconds).
+In the table below, you can find averaged results for the best series of measurements (each lasting 10 seconds).
 All results don't include host I/O latency (image loading to RAM from HDD/SSD and saving back).

 JPEG2000 decoding benchmarks at batch mode